Michigan Tech Names 3 Endowed Chairs, Adds Sustainability Faculty

 In a bold, first-ever Strategic Faculty Hiring Initiative (SFHI) that cuts across academic disciplines to focus on a research theme, Michigan Technological University has named three professors to endowed chairs and hired seven additional new faculty members.
 Their research focuses on sustainability.

-Michigan Tech’s Board of Control adopted the new hiring concept last year, as a multi-year drive to enhance the University’s competence in selected research niches and to increase the size of the faculty to a level appropriate to a leading technological research university.
+Michigan Tech’s Board of Trustees adopted the new hiring concept last year, as a multi-year drive to enhance the University’s competence in selected research niches and to increase the size of the faculty to a level appropriate to a leading technological research university.

-“The Board of Control recognized that we must make a long-term investment to position Michigan Tech as a premier university capable of responding to our world’s emerging challenges and workforce needs,” said Michigan Tech President Glenn D. Mroz.
+“The Board of Trustees recognized that we must make a long-term investment to position Michigan Tech as a premier university capable of responding to our world’s emerging challenges and workforce needs,” said Michigan Tech President Glenn D. Mroz.

 Sustainability is already a central theme of research across many disciplines at Michigan Tech.
 The University's goal is to make Michigan Tech a world leader in creating and communicating the science and technology necessary to support a sustainable future.